mulraj/GetAndCleanData/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Following text provides detailed desciption with embedded code templates on how the resultant data was produced.
+The  field description for  the 'AvgHumanActivityDataUsingSmartphone.txt' file provided in 'codebook.md' has been derived from original dataset's readme.txt and features_info.txt and features.txt.

 #####Note 1:
 The data in "inertial folder" has been ignored.
 This data doesn't have column names.